 We all know having a strategy does not guarantee success; you also need people and their buy into your vision.
 A couple of most common concerns were raised that people may have when it comes to implementing AI technologies.
 Firstly, employees might fear AI will replace them in their jobs.
 I can understand that, but it all sounds a bit too futuristic to me.
 However, those concerns are real and the best way to address them is by “creating a culture of participation” – where employees are involved in their company’s AI journey right from the offset so that they can understand what the technology can and cannot do.

 Secondly, what about the human element?
 As humans, we have a unique ability to understand context, show empathy and use intuition.
 Quite often this is needed in a healthcare setting and can’t be replaced by AI.
 To address this, it is important to make it clear that there are limitations to where AI can be used and it’s also technology providers’ responsibility to spread this message.
 In my view, while I can understand the need for the human element, this should not be the reason to simply say ‘AI will not work for us’.
 Also, what about human error?
 As humans we are prone to make mistakes and if AI can help us reduce them then I think it’s worth it.

 Future Decoded showed some great examples of AI and its applications in healthcare and talked about important issues that surround this topic.
 Microsoft welcomes all AI initiatives in healthcare as one of its focus industries.
-I look forward to seeing the positive impact AI will have on healthcare organisations and delivering patient care.
-It seems that this time it’s more than just hype, AI just might be far more game changing than any other emerging technology.
+I look forward to seeing the positive impact AI will have on healthcare organizations and delivering patient care.
+It seems that this time it?s more than just hype, AI just might be far more game changing than any other emerging technology.